lago-project/lago/README.md

 ### template-repo.json: Sources for templates

-This file contains information about the available disk templates and repositiories to get them from, we can use it as it is, but if you are in Red Hat office in Israel, you might want to use the redhat internal mirrors there, for that use the `common/template-repos/office.json` file instead, see next for the full command line.
+This file contains information about the available disk templates and repositories to get them from, we can use it as it is, but if you are in Red Hat office in Israel, you might want to use the Red Hat internal mirrors there, for that use the `common/template-repos/office.json` file instead, see next for the full command line.